 If you object to our sharing or continuing to use your personal data with any specific third party please contact us at firstname.lastname@example.org.

-The following activities are carried out by third-party service providers ("data processors") on our behalf: IT support and maintenance; hosting our website (including analytics); marketing campaigns; carrying out surveys and obtaining feedback on our services; archiving and records management; confidential waste disposal.
+The following activities are carried out by third-party service providers ("data processors") on our behalf:

 All our data processors are required to take appropriate security measures to protect your personal data in line with our policies.

 We may share personal data with our data processors for the reasons given above.
 Some of these data processors may be established outside the European Economic Area (EEA).
 We ensure that the data processors we work with maintain an adequate security standard.
-In order to guarantee an adequate security standard, we only transfer information outside the EEA where adequate security measures are in place, such as adopting the EU standard clauses for the transfer of personal data, or (if data is transferred to the USA) by ensuring that the data processor is certified as Privacy Shield compliant.
+In order to guarantee an adequate security standard, we only transfer information outside the EEA where adequate security measures are in place, such as adopting the EU Standard Contractual Clauses for the transfer of personal data, or (if data is transferred to the USA) by ensuring that the data processor is certified as Privacy Shield compliant.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 Details of these measures are available upon request.